 I know there’s people out there who likes We Didn’t Start The Fire, but let’s be honest.
 This is one of Billy Joel’s weakest songs to date.
 I get what he was trying to do here, but the execution was WAY off.
 He makes a bunch of historical references and doesn’t even connect them together.
 He doesn’t even say anything about these events nor do they have anything to do with each other.
 The only thing coming close to linking them together is the hook, which isn’t that bad, hell, it might even be good if the verses had a rewrite.
 This whole song is like reading an entire history book in one sitting, an exhausting experience to the point where you just want to EAT the goddamn book out of sheer boredom.
 The instrumentation is Joel’s most uninspired work to date which is disappointing because his songs usually have some of the best instrumentation in rock music.
 Listen to songs like Piano Man, Just The Way You Are, Big Shot, hell, even I Go To Extremes, which was released on the same album as this.
 All I’m saying is Joel is above this crap.
 He’s more talented than this.
 Billy Joel…

 Confession: I don’t hate U Can’t Touch This.
-I’m not saying it’s good either (it did commit the crime of ripping off Super Freak), but it’s inoffensive compared to other songs out there and for a dumb party song, it works… kinda.
+I’m not saying it’s great either, but it’s inoffensive compared to other songs out there and for a dumb party song, it works.
 Maybe I’m being too kind because of nostalgia.
 Have You Seen Her, on the other hand, blows like a hurricane.
 First off, Hammer is ripping off the Chi-Lites song of the same name just like he ripped off Rick James for U Can’t Touch This and it is shameless.
 The original song was about a guy whose girlfriend or wife left him and him feeling lonely without her (or at least that’s my interpretation of the song).
 Hammer’s version is just a generic “looking for love” song.
 He basically ass-raped the original with this schmaltzy adult contemporary crap.
 Even Drake, with all of the ballads he’s done, would pass on doing this.
-MC Hammer’s Have You Seen Her is the kind of song that people think of when it comes to rappers selling out, a dickless, testicleless cheese-fest love song that would make Bruce Jenner look butch by comparison.
+MC Hammer’s Have You Seen Her is the kind of song that people think of when it comes to rappers selling out, a dickless, testicleless cheese-fest love song that even the audience it was made for would find lame.

 Now for our first one-hit wonder of the 90s.
 This is Tommy Page, who was affiliated with New Kids On The Block, touring and doing music with them.
 This is his big hit, I’ll Be Your Everything, so what’s wrong with it?
 For starters, this sounds like every other soft ballad released during that time, right down to the ugly electric piano that just makes my skin crawl.
 Also, this guy sings like he has no penis.
 I have never heard such a high-pitched voice coming from a male since the early days of New Edition.
 Hell, Justin Bieber when he first became famous had more bass in his voice than this chump.
 And he’s singing to some girl about being her everything, which is both lame and vague.
 That’s nothing more than an empty promise which doesn’t mean a damn thing in the long run.
 With shit like this, I’m not surprised that Tommy Page didn’t last.